VaaneeTripathi/nvda-chatgpt-addon/readme.md

 - Access via keyboard shortcut (NVDA+Shift+C) or through NVDA's Tools menu
 - Configure API settings through a dedicated settings dialog

-## Installation

-1. Download the `.nvda-addon` file from the releases section
-2. Open the file to start the NVDA add-on installation process
-3. Follow the prompts to complete installation
-4. Restart NVDA when prompted

 ## Usage

 1. Press `NVDA+Shift+C` to open the ChatGPT dialog